cucapra/dahlia/docs/indextype.md

 \end{aligned}
 $$

-Furthermore, it is a theorem (probably true?) that the above union is disjoint, i.e., the intersection of those sets is empty.

 For Loops
 ---------

-Seashell's syntax for unrolled "for" loops looks roughly like this:
+Seashell's syntax for unrolled `for` loops looks roughly like this:

     for i in l..h unroll k:
         <body>